-APPENDIX B: SUMMARY OF DISCLOSURE REQUIREMENTS SFFAS 49 SFFAS 47 SFFAS 54 ii.
+SUMM APPENDIX B: ILLUSTRATIONS ARY OF DISCLOSURE REQUIREM IENTS Commented [DS44]: Per AAPC J. Hodge 14 Nov email - Shouldn't the title include Illustrations: Summary of Disclosure Requirements similar to the set up of appendix B above and SFFAS 49 SFFAS 47 SFFAS 54 he appendix title in footer? ii.
 Disclosure of remote risks of loss should be limited to those included in the terms of the contractual P3 arrangements or transactions.
-If remote risks of loss are disclosed, an explanation should be included that avoids the misleading inference that there is more than a remote chance of a loss. entity should disclose a schedule of future lease payments that are included in the lease receivable, showing principal and interest, for each of the five subsequent years and in five-year increments thereafter. e.
+If remote risks of loss are disclosed, an explanation should be included that avoids the misleading inference that there is more than a remote chance of a loss. intragovernmental leases, the fed entity should disclose a schedule future lease payments that are in in the lease receivable, showing principal and interest, for each of five subsequent years and in five- increments thereafter. of cludeo the e.
 As applicable: i.
-Associated amounts recognized in the financial statements such as gains or losses and capitalized items ii.
-Significant instances of non- compliances with legal and contractual provisions governing the P3 arrangement or transaction iii.
-Whether the private partner(s), including any Special Purpose Vehicle (SPV), have borrowed or
+Associated amounts recognized in the financial statements such as gains or losses and capitalized items Significant instances of non- compliances with legal and contractual provisions governing the P3 arrangement or transaction iii.
+Whether the private partner(s), including any Special Purpose Vehicle